primatephor/mash/docs/implementations/db/sql/DBRunHarness.md

     </Verify>
 ```

-Here the select run is: select `*` from my\_table where last\_name = 'squarepants'.
+Here the select run is: `select * from my_table where last_name = 'squarepants'`.
+Notice we needed to include the ' character for the select statement.
 The verify just takes the mapped results and does a name/value check.